Sharatdevadiga/crypto-dashboard/README.md

 ## Introduction

-This project is a front-end project submitted to Almabetter.
+This front-end project was submitted to Almabetter.
 It aims to provide you with up-to-date information and visualizations of various cryptocurrencies.
 The application fetches data from the CoinGecko API and displays it in an intuitive and user-friendly interface.

 ## Framework / Dependencies